URI Modifiers

 use League\Uri\Modifier;

-$uri = Modifier::from(new GuzzleUri('http://bébé.be'))
+$uri = Modifier::wrap(new Url('https://www.mypoems.net/the-book-of-mwana-kupona/'))

-echo $uri, PHP_EOL; // returns http://shop.bébé.be./toto?foo=toto&foo=tata
+echo $uri::class, PHP_EOL; // displays Uri\WhatWg\Url

-Returned URI object and string representations
+Returned URI Object and String Representations

-can return different URI results depending on the context and your usage.
+The Modifier can return different URI results depending on the context and your usage.

-unless you instantiated the modifier
+The Modifier::unwrap method returns a League URI Uri instance unless you instantiated the modifier

 are not interested in the returned URI but only on its underlying string representation, you can instead use

-This is the representation used by the Stringable
+The result of Modifier::toString is the representation used by the Stringable and the JsonSerializable interface to improve interoperability.

-method returns a RFC3987 like string representation which is more suited for
+The Modifier::toDisplayString method returns a RFC3987 like string representation which is more suited for

 at all.